yusuzech/r-web-scraping-cheat-sheet/README.md

 ### 1.5.1. <a name="rvest5.1">Storing Data as list</a>

-Normally, rvest can return a vector, so it's very easy to store it.
+Usually, rvest can return a vector, so it's very easy to store it.

 ```r
 my_texts <- my_session %>% html_nodes(".country-capital") %>% html_text()